 Other non-intuitive codes include any collection of alpha-numberic characters that don’t resemble the language I learned growing up.
 Email addresses, anybody?
 Not to mention the numbers and symbols I need to use, every time, to insert these friggin’ footnotes.

 It’s not the last entry on this list of unhelpful and automatic thoughts (also called cognitive distortions in Cognitive Behavioral Therapy), but I think you’ll be able to find it, soon enough.

-I’m not showing a photo of my head, because — at this point in my blogging path — I am not showing photos of my face.
-I suppose I could show a photo of the back of my head, but, I washed my hair right before I slept on it, so it’s a mess.
-Don’t even try to visualize it, with hair flying everywhere … it’s a disaster.
+I’m not showing a photo of my head, because — at this point in my blogging path, I am not showing photos of my face.
+I suppose i could show a photo of the back of my head, but, I washed my hair before I went to sleep, so my hair’s a mess.
+Don’t even try to imagine it … it’s a disaster.
 Plus, I’ve got to end this post, soon, and get to work.
 Did you lose track of that, too?
 (Don’t worry, you’re probably not alone.)